makerdao/community/governance/votes/Community Executive vote - February 26, 2021.md

 ### Stability Fee Changes for ETH Vault Types

-Given the successful outcome of the mid-Feburary rates update [poll](https://vote.makerdao.com/polling/QmWN699J#poll-detail), [Stability Fee](https://community-development.makerdao.com/en/learn/governance/param-stability-fee) parameters will be increased for ETH-A and ETH-B vault types if this executive proposal passes.
+Given the successful outcome of the mid-February rates update [poll](https://vote.makerdao.com/polling/QmWN699J#poll-detail), [Stability Fee](https://community-development.makerdao.com/en/learn/governance/param-stability-fee) parameters will be increased for ETH-A and ETH-B vault types if this executive proposal passes.
 ETH-A will increase from 4.5% to 5.5% and ETH-B will increase from 7.5% to 9%.

 Further details and rationale can be found in the proposal [thread](https://forum.makerdao.com/t/mid-month-rates-changes-proposal-19-feb-2021/6660).